-The first history of the United States told from the perspective of indigenous peoples .
-Today in the United States, there are more than five hundred federally recognized Indigenous nations comprising nearly three million people, descendants of the fifteen million Native people who once inhabited this land.
-The centuries-long genocidal program of the US settler-colonial regimen has largely been omitted from history.
+The first history of the United States told from the perspective of indigenous peoples.
+There are more than five hundred federally recognized Indigenous nations comprising nearly three million people, descendants of the fifteen million Native people who once inhabited this land.

 Native America by

 Employing innovative research and unique interpretations, these essays provide a fresh perspective on Native American history by focusing on how Indians lived and helped shape each of the United States.